 Massive advertising campaigns by attractions with deep pockets, can result in some of London's most awe-inspiring, yet absolutely free attractions, rarely featuring on a visitors itinerary.

-Yet, as Hagrid might say, if you know where to look, or where to go, you can entertain the kids everyday for a week or more and spend next to nothing doing so.
+Yet, as Hagrid might say, if you know where to go, you can entertain the kids everyday for a week or more and spend next to nothing doing so.

 Best of all, because you can do all these things on foot (travelling between them by public transport) you really will be green and leave your footprints on the pavements rather than on the environment.